ScorchingShade/Pinch/README.md

 # Pinch
-A Minimalistic css framework for quickly bootstrapping your project
+A Minimalistic css Library for quickly bootstrapping your project